Nuclear deal talks restart date announced on same day Iran accuses US of interdicting Iranian oil tanker

 Nuclear talks between world powers and Tehran on reviving the 2015 Iran nuclear deal are set to resume in Vienna on November 29 following a five-month hiatus.

 The talks—suspended during the Iranian presidential election period that put a hardline administration in office—use a format in which the communication between Iran and the US is indirect, with remaining signatories of the nuclear deal, known as the JCPOA, used as intermediaries.
-Relations between Washington and Tehran remain badly strained as was demonstrated on November 3 when US officials rebutted as untrue claims by Iran’s Islamic Revolutionary Guard Corps (IRGC) that they thwarted a US attempt to capture Iranian oil on a tanker in the Sea of Oman.
+Relations between Washington and Tehran remain badly torn and volatile as was demonstrated on November 3 when US officials rebutted as untrue claims by Iran’s Islamic Revolutionary Guard Corps (IRGC) that they thwarted a US attempt to capture Iranian oil on a tanker in the Sea of Oman.

 Reports in Iranian media—published on the eve of the anniversary of the Iranian seizure of the US embassy in Tehran in 1979—said the US navy interdicted an Iranian oil tanker on October 25 with the intention to transfer its oil to a second tanker.
 The IRGC navy was said to have intervened by boarding and taking control of the first tanker.